chem-274-A-master/problem-set-3/instructions.md

 $$

 Where $Z_A$,$Z_B$ is the nuclear charge of atoms $A$ and $B$, respectively, and $r_{AB}$ is the distance between the to atoms.
-In atomic units, the nuclear charge is the same as the atomic number (number of protons) - that is, a proton has a charge of 1 hartree.
+In atomic units, the nuclear charge is the same as the atomic number (number of protons) - that is, a proton has a charge of 1.

 **Note** - You must compute this only over distinct pairs of different atoms - do not double count pairs (for example, with pair (1,2) and then later (2,1)).

-**Hint** - The nuclear repulsion energy for the water molecule in the `main` function is approximately 6.68 Hartrees.
+**Hint** - The nuclear repulsion energy for the water molecule in the `main` function is approximately +6.68 Hartrees.
 The energy is positive because it is repulsive.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/x-mathjax-config">
     MathJax.Hub.Config({ tex2jax: {inlineMath: [['$', '$']]}, messageStyle: "none" });
 </script>

+### Questions

+1. When overloading the stream insertion operator

+    1. Why do we return the stream object that was passed in as an argument?

+    1. The `std::ostream` object is a base class for `std::cout` as well as other streams.
+Why are we using that rather than a specific type?

+1. Why do we need both a `const` and a non-`const` version of the subscript operator?
+When is one called over the other?

+    1. For the `const` version, what is the type of object you returned (reference or copy)?
+What would be the advantage to returning one or the other?

+1. What data type did you use for the lookup tables for atomic data?
+Why did you choose that?